nadzyah/baseline-data-form/README.md

 ![static/images/subst_example.png](static/images/subst_example.png)

+So if you want to change label's visibility, provide its name in a comment using square brackets. **Do NOT use spaces** to separate `#` and `[` symbols.

 Keep in mind that if the original names of some labels are equal, the substitution will be applied to all of them.

-In addition, we apply the next substitutions (case sensitive) after yours (the alternative variants are set in round brackets):
+In addition, we apply the next substitutions (case sensitive), which are overwritten by yours in case you provide label's name (the alternative variants are set in round brackets):

 <table>
   <thead>